sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 -------------------

 There are two running modes for the ACL: `Allow` and `Deny`.
-When the ACL plugin runs under `Allow` mode, The Consumers you specified are in the allowed list, and only these Consumers can access the Application / API;
+When the ACL plugin runs under `Allow` mode, The Consumers you specified are in the allowed list, and only these Consumers can access the Service / API;
-On the contrary, when ACL plugin runs under `Deny` mode, the Consumers you specified cannot access the Application / API (in the denied list).
+On the contrary, when ACL plugin runs under `Deny` mode, the Consumers you specified cannot access the Service / API (in the denied list).

 In this section, we'll test the ACL `Allow` mode.